 A business valuation is a data-supported document that benchmarks the current market value of your business.
 Owing to the historical use of unreliable valuation approaches, we recommend you use an unbiased and certified business valuation firm.
 If the valuation proves insufficient to support your long-term financial objectives, you should devote a significant effort toward focusing on the key value drivers and the necessary action steps to build value.
 If the valuation is in line with your expectations, you should take steps to preserve your business’s value and occasionally have it re-valued.
 Industry dynamics and the health of the economy are external factors that can greatly alter the market value of your business and thus impair your exit from the business.

 Profitability Analysis.
-Once you understand what your value drivers are, and you know the value of your business, your next step should be to perform a profitability analysis.
+Once you understand what your value drivers are, and you know the value of your business, your next step should be to have Exit Strategy Planners perform a profitability analysis.
 To perform a business analysis, start with conducting a SWOT analysis.
 Identify the company’s true strengths, known weaknesses, growth opportunities and any threats to the future of the firm.
 Strengths and weaknesses are internal factors.
 Opportunities and threats are external factors.

 Next, you should determine your company’s profitability drivers.
 This starts with understanding where you make and lose money.
 It’s easy to equate growing revenues with making money, but unless your operating margin is keeping pace with your revenue growth, you might actually be facing a decline in profitability.